-Upon consummation of the Business Combination, management performed a comprehensive review of the two entities' accounting policies.
-Based on its initial analysis, management did not identify any differences that would have a material impact on the unaudited pro forma combined financial information.
-As a result, the unaudited pro forma combined financial information does not assume any differences in accounting policies.
+Upon consummation of the Business Combination, management will perform a comprehensive review of the two entities' accounting policies.
+As a result of the review, management may identify differences between the accounting policies of the two entities which, when conformed, could have a material impact on the financial statements of the Company.
+Based on its initial analysis, management did not identify any differences that would have a material impact on the unaudited pro forma condensed combined financial information.
+As a result, the unaudited pro forma condensed combined financial information does not assume any differences in accounting policies.

-As part of the preparation of these unaudited pro forma combined financial statements, certain reclassifications were made to align VPCC's financial statement presentation with that of Dave.
+As part of the preparation of these unaudited pro forma condensed combined financial statements, certain reclassifications were made to align VPCC's financial statement presentation with that of Legacy Dave.

-NOTE 3-ADJUSTMENTS TO UNAUDITED PRO FORMA COMBINED FINANCIAL INFORMATION
+NOTE 3-ADJUSTMENTS TO UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION

-The unaudited pro forma combined financial information has been prepared to illustrate the effect of the Business Combination and related Transactions and has been prepared for informational purposes only.
+The unaudited pro forma condensed combined financial information has been prepared to illustrate the effect of the Business Combination and related Transactions and has been prepared for informational purposes only.

-The following unaudited pro forma combined financial information has been prepared in accordance with Article 11 of Regulation S-X as amended by the final rule, Release No. 33-10786 "Amendments to Financial Disclosures about Acquired and Disposed Businesses."
-Release No. 33-10786 replaces the existing pro forma adjustment criteria with simplified requirements to depict the accounting for the transaction ("Transaction Accounting Adjustments") and present the reasonably estimable synergies and other transaction effects that have occurred or are reasonably expected to occur ("Management's Adjustments").
-Dave has elected not to present Management's Adjustments and will only be presenting Transaction Accounting Adjustments in the unaudited pro forma combined financial information.
-Dave and VPCC have not had any historical relationship prior to the Business Combination.
-Affiliates of VPCC are lenders to Dave, however, there is no effect on the pro forma adjustments.
+The following unaudited pro forma condensed combined financial information has been prepared in accordance with Article 11 of Regulation S-X as amended by the final rule, Release No. 33-10786 "Amendments to Financial Disclosures about Acquired and Disposed Businesses."
+Release No. 33-10786 replaces the previous pro forma adjustment criteria with simplified requirements to depict the accounting for the transaction ("Transaction Accounting Adjustments") and present the reasonably estimable synergies and other transaction effects that have occurred or are reasonably expected to occur ("Management's Adjustments").
+Dave has elected not to present Management's Adjustments and will only be presenting Transaction Accounting Adjustments in the unaudited pro forma condensed combined financial information.
+Legacy Dave and VPCC have not had any historical relationship prior to the Business Combination.
+Affiliates of VPCC are lenders to Legacy Dave, however, there is no effect on the pro forma adjustments.
 Accordingly, no pro forma adjustments were required to eliminate activities between the companies.

-The pro forma combined provision for income taxes does not necessarily reflect the amounts that would have resulted had the Combined Company filed consolidated income tax returns during the periods presented.
+The pro forma combined provision for income taxes does not necessarily reflect the amounts that would have resulted had the Company filed consolidated income tax returns during the periods presented.
 Dave has not reflected the income tax benefit in the pro forma statement of operations, as Dave does not believe that the income tax benefit is realizable and records a full valuation allowance against all deferred tax assets.

-The unaudited pro forma combined financial statements do not reflect pro forma adjustments related to the recognition of the Founder Holder Earnout Shares because there is no net impact on stockholders' equity on a pro forma combined basis.
+The unaudited pro forma condensed combined financial statements do not reflect pro forma adjustments related to the recognition of the Founder Holder Earnout Shares because there is no net impact on stockholders' equity on a pro forma combined basis.

-The pro forma basic and diluted earnings per share amounts presented in the unaudited pro forma combined statement of operations are based upon the number of Dave's shares outstanding, assuming the Business Combination and related Transactions occurred on January 1, 2021.
+The pro forma basic and diluted earnings per share amounts presented in the unaudited pro forma condensed combined statement of operations are based upon the number of Legacy Dave's shares outstanding, assuming the Business Combination and related Transactions occurred on January 1, 2020.

-Adjustments to Unaudited Pro Forma Combined Balance Sheet
+Adjustments to Unaudited Pro Forma Condensed Combined Balance Sheet

-The adjustments included in the unaudited pro forma combined balance sheet as of December 31, 2021 are as follows:
+The adjustments included in the unaudited pro forma condensed combined balance sheet as of September 30, 2021 are as follows: